Para leer este hoja informativa en español, presione aquí.

 Mixed feeding, in which a baby is given breast milk as well as other liquids (e.g., formula, sugar water, gripe water), is not recommended.
 It is currently thought that mixed feeding may damage the lining of babies' stomachs and make them more likely to get HIV when exposed to it in breast milk.
 If, for whatever reason, you cannot feed your baby exclusively on formula, experts recommend that you take HIV drugs and feed with breast milk alone.

 The WHO recommends breastfeeding for birthing parents living with HIV and their infants – and that if you breastfeed, breast milk should be the only source of food for your baby for the first six months of life.
 Between months six and 12, it recommends that the baby be introduced slowly to other foods until it is weaned from breast milk at 12 months (assuming the baby is receiving proper nutrition from regular food at that point).
 While breastfeeding, it is important that the mother continue to take her HIV drugs to limit the chances of passing HIV to her baby.

-It is also important not to feed your baby food that has been chewed by someone who is HIV+ (pre-masticated).
+It is also important not to feed your baby food that has been chewed first by someone who is living with HIV (pre-masticated).
 This can spread HIV to your child.

 Deciding to have a baby is a big step for any woman, but for a woman living with HIV, it is even more complicated.
 Talk to your HIV health care provider and obstetrician (OB) or midwife before you start trying to get pregnant.
 If you plan ahead, there are many things you can do to protect your health and the health of your new baby.